dockur/windows/readme.md

   * ### How do I view the screen?

-    The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen and interact with Windows via the keyboard or mouse.
+    The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen and interact with Windows via the keyboard and mouse.

     This is mainly for use during installation, as afterwards you can use Remote Desktop, TeamViewer or any other software you prefer.

   * ### How do I perform a manual installation?

-    If you prefer to perform the installation manually in order to customize some options, add the following environment variable:
+    If you prefer to perform the installation manually in order to customize some options, such as selecting another edition, add the following environment variable:

     ```yaml
     environment:
-      ATTENDED: "Y"
+      MANUAL: "Y"
     ```

     Then follow these steps: